Hervar77/infinity-doc/mkdocs/api/infinity.smtp.md

 Parameters:

 - mail: [`infinity.mail`](infinity.mail.md)
-  >mail object from which to read the RFC822 data.
+  >Mail object from which to read the RFC822 data.

 Example: